History of football in Brazil: First championships and clubs

-Creation of the Brazilian National Team
+Creation of the Brazilian national team

 The Brazilian team's first match against Exeter City Football Club in 1914.

 With the foundation of the Brazilian Sports Federation (FBS) in 1914, the Brazilian national team has its debut in a game considered unofficial by FIFA against the British team of Exeter City.
 Held at Fluminense Football Club's Laranjeiras Stadium in Rio de Janeiro, the hosts ran out 2-0 winners.
 The country's first title came two months later, when Brazil beat the Argentine team at the Club de Gimnasia y Esgrima La Plata field in Buenos Aires 1-0 and took the Roca Cup home.

 Critics

 Despite having consolidated itself as the favorite sport of Brazilians as early as the 1920s, football was not seen with positive eyes during its popularization throughout the country.
 The heaviest criticism came from the intellectual elite.
 The writer Graciliano Ramos wrote in his chronicle Traças a Esmo that football was proof of European superiority over Brazilians, stating that its popularity would only be temporary due to the fragile biotype of those who lived in Brazil.
 Graciliano Ramos ended the chronicle ironically:The real regional sports have been abandoned: the porrete, the cachação, the arm wrestling, the foot race, so useful to a citizen who is engaged in the risky trade of stealing chickens, the oxen catch, the calto, the cavalhada, and best of all, the cambapé, the rasteira.
 The rasteira!
 This is the national sport par excellence!The most strident criticism came from the writer Lima Barreto, who saw football as a factor of dissension, and the clubs as associations run by descendants of slave masters.
 In his article Como Resposta, Careta, in the publication Marginalia, the writer states that football is "the primacy of ignorance and imbecility".
 Based on such opinions, Lima Barreto even created the Liga Contra o Foot-ball (English: League Against Foot-ball), in which he tried to ban the sport in the country, justifying the supposed evils of its practice, such as fights and deaths.
 Although it was never banned in Brazil, limitations to the practice of football were discussed.
 In 1916, the Academia Nacional de Medicina studied the hypothesis of banning the game for children under 18.
-In 1919, the practice was vetoed at the Pedro II College in Rio de Janeiro.
+In 1919, the practice was vetoed at the Colégio Pedro II in Rio de Janeiro.